Last Updated – March 2021

 How to Pick the Best Multibagger Stocks

-Multibagger stocks are equity shares of a company that generate returns multiple times higher than its associated cost of acquisition.
+Multibagger stocks are equity shares of a company which generate returns multiple times higher than its associated cost of acquisition.
 These stocks were first invented by Peter Lynch, published in his book ‘One Up on Wall Street’.
 These are essentially stocks that are undervalued and have strong fundamentals, thus presenting themselves as great investment options.
 A stock that doubles its price is called two-bagger while if the price grows 10-times, it would be called a 10-bagger.
 Thus, multibaggers are stocks whose prices have risen multiple times their initial investment values.
-Investors looking to build capital with decent risk appetite aim to get their hands on multibaggers.
+Investors looking to build capital with decent risk appetite aim to get their hands on multibaggers stocks.
 But the catch is- a multibagger is a multibagger only in hindsight.
 At first, it may look like a risky undertaking in an overstimulated market environment.

 Example of Best Multibagger Stocks